NicShang/BNP/TWAP-Based Order Execution Engine/README.md

 ## Why It Matters

 This simulator reflects how execution algorithms are stress-tested in real firms to ensure performance holds in live markets.
-It demonstrates ability to not only build logic, but validate it empirically — a critical step in robust signal-to-execution pipelines.
+It demonstrates ability to not only build logic, but validate it empirically, a critical step in robust signal-to-execution pipelines.

 ---